WillSakmar/willsakmar.github.io/content/hero/index.md

 ---
 title: 'Hello, my name is'
-name: 'Yashita Namdeo'
+name: 'William Sakmar'
-subtitle: 'I love exploring new things!'
+subtitle: 'Insight through analysis!'
 buttonText: 'Get In Touch'
 ---

-I'm a Final Year Computer Science Engineering Student at SVVV, Indore.
-Primarily interested in Web Development and Data Science.
+I'm a final-year business (and political science) student at Stockholm University with hands on experience in asset management.
+Passionate about credit markets, data-driven insights, and building smart tools that support institutional decision-making.

 I enjoy learning new skills and implementing them in real life!